 Satisfy your sweet tooth with this creamy and customizable one-ingredient Banana Nice Cream, including 7 of our favorite flavors.

 If you’ve visited the world wide web at any point since 2015, you’ve probably heard of nice cream.
 You know, the frozen banana deliciousness that’s been giving ice cream a run for it’s money.
 Banana is naturally creamy and sweet, making it the perfect base for “guilt-free” ice cream.
-So today I’m showing you how to make the ultimate banana nice cream, along with ways to customize it with your favorite flavors.
+So today I’m showing you how to make nice cream, along with ways to customize it with your favorite flavors.

 Which brings up a fun new series the tulip-man and I are working on…His & Hers!
 The thing is, we have pretty different tastes in dessert.
 When I go fruity, he goes chocolate.
 When I prefer something healthyish, he’s finding innovative new ways to fit multiple candy bars into an ice cream sundae.

 So today we’re introducing the first in our series of His & Hers cooking videos!
 We both start with that classic nice cream base recipe, but take our nice cream sundaes in very different directions.
 Check out the video below (and let use know which is your favorite in the comments below!)